criseone/flask-socketio-printer/README.md

 `deactivate`

 ## Python Modules

+### Install all at once
+All the modules are in the requirements.txt file python -m pip install -r requirements.txt

 ### Flask
 `python3 -m pip install 'flask==2.0.0'`
 - **Note**: If you installed the newest Version of Flask you will have to uninstall it and reinstall with the correct version + uninstall the module Werkzeug and reinstall Werkzeug 2.2.0.